Be-Secure/Be-Secure/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to a positive environment for our community include:

-* Demonstrating empathy and kindness toward other people
+* Using welcoming and inclusive language
-* Being respectful of differing opinions, viewpoints, and experiences
+* Being respectful of differing viewpoints and experiences
-* Giving and gracefully accepting constructive feedback
+* Gracefully accepting constructive criticism
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Focusing on what is best for the community
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Showing empathy towards other community members

 Examples of unacceptable behavior include: